-The most important sub 18 international Junior tournament in Spain started with great representation from more than 25 countries.
+The most important u-18 international Junior tournament in Spain started with great representation from over 25 countries.

 Tomorrow, men’s competition will be continued, and women matches will begin.
 The highlight of the women competition will be Jessica Bouzas from Spain who wants to continue her extraordinary performance after winning the Vinaros Junior Grade 2 Last week.
 We are also expecting outstanding play by the Russian player Alina Charaeva who is placed top 51 of the ITF junior ranking.